-Monday, June 8, 2020 to Friday, June 12, 2020
+Monday, June 13, 2022 to Friday, June 17, 2022

 |Course Date Info:|

-Camp - $400
+Day Camp - $460

 This course is designed for students who have several years of experience in structured art or drawing classes, or who have attended at least two years of our beginning and intermediate Comic Book camp.
-Students in this camp tend to be serious about their drawing and focused on their work; students with a more general interest in comic book art are encouraged to sign up for Comic Book 1: Beginning and Intermediate.
+Students in this camp tend to be serious about their drawing and focused on their work; students with a more general interest in comic book art are encouraged to sign up for Comic Book 1: Basics and Intermediate.

 Phil Jasen graduated from the University of Central Florida with a B.F.A in Drawing/Printmaking and from the University of Georgia with a M.F.A in Printmaking.
 He has been at the University of Georgia for the last six years, teaching foundations drawing, intermediate drawing, and figure drawing.
 His work is regularly exhibited and seen in venues such as; the Lyndon House Arts Center (Athens), Museum of Contemporary Art Expansion (Atlanta), and the Wonder Fair (Lawrence, Kansas).
 He specializes in drawings, illustration, zines, hand bound books, and intaglio, and is very excited to share his love of art, comic books and graphic novels.
-This is Phil’s sixth year as a Summer Academy instructor.
+This is Phil’s seventh year as a Summer Academy instructor.

 A detailed list of supplies needed for your camp program will be emailed to you two weeks before camp begins.